 Although we cannot act as your lawyers or provide you legal advice, nor can the Committee or its members guarantee that we can obtain legal representation for you, we are happy to consult with you and assist if you are facing sanctions or ethics proceedings.
 Please note that we do not guarantee the quality, nature or cost of any advice or assistance you may receive from others to whom we may refer you, but we will try to make useful referrals to the extent possible.
 The Ethics & Sanctions Committee’s activities include:

-- Providing assistance through NELA’s Service Hotline for Ethics Requests (“SHOFER”).
+- Providing assistance through NELA’s Ethics Hotline.
 Confidential queries may be submitted to the Ethics & Sanctions Committee via the form at the bottom of this page.
-See more information about SHOFER below.
+See more information about the Ethics Hotline below.

 - Referring cases to lawyers who are available to represent NELA members and other workers’ rights lawyers facing sanctions issues, or who are willing to offer other forms of support or assistance.